 - Rondi Brower, Temple Kol Ami (W. Bloomfield)

-This event will take place outdoors and will follow CDC guidance and COVID-safe practices.
+***Due to the rain this event will take place indoors and will follow CDC guidance and COVID-safe practices.
 Wearing masks and social distancing will be encouraged.
+The parking lot entrance is located off of Westwood St, please look for the signs that point to the entrance of the community resource center.

 19321 W Chicago